danielharrell/Senior-Lab-manuals/README.md

  ## To Do
 - [ ] Establish system cross-references
     - [ ] Check all labels in documents and correct as necessary
+    - [ ] Check references to tables and figures
+    - [ ] Make sure equations from original numbering are tagged
     - [ ] Rutherford paper
         - [ ] page 53
 - [ ] p.
 192, note 12.
 Clarify use of Griffiths and absolute value.